 Mothers are overwhelmed and weary.
-They have a great responsibility for the household, raising children, the children’s education and often are working to help support the family.
-Mothers often loose themselves in caring for others, always giving of themselves and end up burning out.
+They have a great responsibility for the household, raising children, the children’s education, and often are working to help support the family.
+Mothers often lose themselves in caring for others, always giving of themselves, and end up burning out.

 In doing so they operate from a place of survival, and desperation.
 They long for peace and confidence but lack the support and encouragement to find their way forward.
 There is an abundance of advice and options, conflicting views, which leaves a mother to doubt her own instincts.
 Community is much harder to find, especially during the pandemic when social distancing is encouraged and many community programs are closed.